quicwg/base-drafts/draft-ietf-quic-invariants.md

 endpoints.
 Unless specifically prohibited in this document, any aspect of the protocol can change between different versions.

-{{bad-assumptions}} is a non-exhaustive list of some incorrect assumptions that might be made based on knowledge of QUIC version 1; these do not apply to every version of QUIC.
+{{bad-assumptions}} contains a non-exhaustive list of some incorrect assumptions that might be made based on knowledge of QUIC version 1; these do not apply to every version of QUIC.